Education

 Tangible Computing & SexTech

-Early adoption and integration of Bitcoin payments in adult performance contexts
+• Early integration of cryptocurrency payments in adult performance contexts

-DIY hardware/software systems bridging maker culture, co-created performance, and sexual embodiment
+• DIY hardware/software systems bridging maker culture, co-created performance, and teledildonic interactions

 Digital Identity, Transparency & Platforms

-Early experimentation with lifelogging, vlogging, and continuous self-documentation
+• Early experimentation with lifelogging, blogging, and continuous self-documentation, including the first cell phone based webcam

-Early conceptual work on AI-mediated personal agents derived from life and behavioral data
+• Early conceptual work on AI-mediated personal agents derived automatically from behavioral data

 NotACon Hacker Conference (2005). “‘Show Me Your Boobs!’ and Other Subtleties of Building a Highly Interactive Personal Community.”
 Cleveland, OH.Invited speaker, DrupalCon & DrupalCamp events — Talks on Drupal theming, community design, and open source development (c.
 2008–2012).